 Although this work does not explore higher-rank variational distributions, the resulting mean-field mixtures would also be scalable and feasible to integrate, only multiplying the integration cost by the rank, i.e.~the number of mixture components.

-Although the analysis in \Cref{sec:variational} only examines Gaussian mean-field distributions and Dirac-Gauss mixtures, a related approach may be suitable for Laplacian mean-field distributions or perhaps even Dirac-Laplace mixtures.
+\paragraph{Other Bases} Although the analysis in \Cref{sec:variational} only examines Gaussian mean-field distributions and Dirac-Gauss mixtures, a related approach may be suitable for Laplacian mean-field densities or perhaps even Dirac-Laplace mixtures.
 One difficulty, however, is that the quadratic basis functions, $(\vPa - \vNu)^2$, would have to be replaced by absolute value functions, $\left| \vPa - \vNu \right|$.
-Unfortunately, this would require an adaptive basis, rather than just algebraically manipulating a fixed basis.
+Unfortunately, this would require an adaptive basis, which may present additional analytic challenges.

-It may be possible to improve sparsity further by taking correlated parameter structures into account by referencing the computational graph in a manor similar to the method by Jantre, Bhattacharya, and Maiti.
-That said, a key benefit of this work is its generality.
-Many deep learning architectures do not adhere to an elementary chain of matrix multiplications and elementwise activation functions.
-For example, the computational graph dependencies in transformer architectures \cite{Vaswani2017} may span multiple layers.
-If, however, the probability of a parameter zero can be efficiently tied to such dependencies, it would be possible to control entire swaths of parameters at once and improve computational efficiency.